unicode-org/cldr/docs/ldml/tr35-dates.md

 <!ELEMENT exemplarCity ( #PCDATA ) >
 ```

-The time zone IDs (tzid) are language-independent, and follow the _TZ time zone database_ [[Olson](tr35.md#Olson)] and naming conventions.
+The time zone IDs (TZID) are language-independent, and follow the _TZ time zone database_ [[Olson](tr35.md#Olson)] and naming conventions.
 However, the display names for those IDs can vary by locale.
 The generic time is so-called _wall-time_; what clocks use when they are correctly switched from standard to daylight time at the mandated time of the year.

-Unfortunately, the canonical tzid's (those in zone.tab) are not stable: they may change in each release of the _TZ_ Time Zone database.
+Unfortunately, the canonical TZIDs (those in zone.tab) are not stable: they may change in each release of the _TZ_ Time Zone database.
 In CLDR, however, stability of identifiers is very important.
 So the canonical IDs in CLDR are kept stable as described in [Canonical Form](tr35.md#Canonical_Form).

 The _TZ time zone database_ can have multiple IDs that refer to the same entity.
 It does contain information on equivalence relationships between these IDs, such as "Asia/Calcutta" and "Asia/Kolkata".
 It does not remove IDs (with a few known exceptions), but it may change the "canonical" ID which is in the file zone.tab.